-Each Archdiocese of Miami entity must update its staff/personnel emergency contact information list yearly.
+Each Archdiocese of Miami entity must update its staff/personnel emergency contact information list on a yearly basis.
 It is important to keep this list up-to-date and accessible in the event of a disaster.

-To efficiently keep your staff up to date, we recommend that you implement a "phone tree" whereby you assign each staff member the names of two or three other staff members that they are responsible for calling in the event of an emergency.
-Make sure that each staff member has access to an employee roster as well as a copy of the "phone tree".
+In order to efficiently keep your staff up to date, we recommend that you implement a "phone tree" whereby you assign each staff member the names of two or three other staff members that they are responsible for calling in the event of an emergency.
+Make sure that each staff member has access at all times to an employee roster as well as a copy of the "phone tree".
 A call from the entity management or disaster coordinator initiates the phone-calling process.
-Instructions should be precise and limited to straightforward information.
+Instructions should be precise and limited to simple and straightforward information.
 Advise all employees to contact the entity as quickly as possible after the storm.
 It is the employee's responsibility to report and not wait to be called.

-Each Diocesan entity should have at least one cellular telephone as well as a telephone and jack which does not depend on electrical power.
-Remember that the new phone systems are Voice-Over-IP, so when the computer and power systems go down, so does your phone system.
+Each Diocesan entity should have at least one cellular telephone as well as a telephone jack which does not depend on electrical power.
+Remember that many of the new phone systems are Voice-Over-IP, so when computer and power systems go down, so does your phone system.

-The following is a quick checklist of items to consider before and after a storm:
+Following is a quick check list of items that must be taken care of before and after the storm: